What it the Cost of Pet Insurance?

 A co-payment (or co-pay), is the percentage of the total medical expenses you must pay once your deductible limit has been reached.
 For example, if your veterinary bill is $3,000 and you have a deductible of $500 and a co-pay of 20%, you would pay your $500 deductible and a co-pay of $500 (20 % off the $2,500 balance).
 Your insurer will then reimburse you $2,000 to cover the rest of the cost of treatment.

-There are three types of reimbursement models that most companies offer that can affect price of your policy:
+There are three types of benefit limits that most companies offer that can affect price of your policy:

 Per incident refers to the maximum the provider will pay out for a single illness, condition or injury.
 If you see the vet multiple times for the same procedure, this can add up and you might reach your limit too quickly.

 Annual limits are how much they will pay in total for the entire year regardless of reason.
 Annual deductibles only need to be met for the year, so choose a dollar amount that best fits in with your budget.
 Annual limits tend to be less expensive and only need to be paid once.

 Lifetime limits are the maximum they will pay over the life of the pet.
 As with deductibles and reimbursement, plans often let you pick the annual or lifetime limit, thereby affecting the amount of your monthly deductible.
 The best companies offer unlimited benefits with no per incident, annual, or lifetime limits.
 There premiums may be a bit higher but you can save money in the long run.

 Pet type, age, and breed will affect the price of your coverage